analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 ## **_Visualizations_**

 We’ll now dive into the visualizations of the dataset in hand.
-Several  plots like density plot for credit amount , histogram of age, several bar-plots for marital status and gender also dot-plots for credit amount versus payment statuses( PAY_1 ,..,PAY_6) and bill amounts (BILL_AMT1 ,….,BILL_AMT6).
+Several  plots like density plot for credit amount , histogram of age, several bar-plots for marital status and gender also dot-plots for Credit Amount versus Payment Statuses( PAY_1 ,..,PAY_6) and Bill Amounts (BILL_AMT1 ,….,BILL_AMT6).

 ```{r}
 ## Visualizing the data